-Catty-corner, kitty-corner, and cater-cornered all derive from the Middle English catre-corner, meaning literally four-cornered.
-All three forms are used throughout the English-speaking world, and none is more correct than the others.
+Catty-corner, kitty-corner, and cater-cornered all derive from the Middle English catre-corner, literally meaning four-cornered.
+All three forms are used throughout the English-speaking world.
 They usually mean positioned diagonally across a four-way intersection, but they can work in other contexts relating to one thing being diagonal from another.

-While most dictionaries recommend cater-cornered, kitty-corner and catty-corner are more common in real-world speech.
-The past-participle forms—i.e., kitty-cornered and catty-cornered—are usually more grammatically correct, but the uninflected forms are more common.
+While most dictionaries recommend cater-cornered, kitty-corner and catty-corner are more common in actual usage.
+The past-participial forms—i.e., kitty-cornered and catty-cornered—might be more grammatically correct, but the uninflected forms are more common.

 Kitty-corner from Brownstone in Fort Worth, Fred’s serves terrific sloppy burgers and great fries.
 [Dallas Morning News]